Rajarshi1001/RandomStuff/jwt_token/README.md

 The post retrieval (`get request`) is executed on `localhost:3000`

 All the dependencies are stored in `package.json` file.

-To install them:
+The relevant `npm dependencies` include:
+- jsonwebtoken
+- express
+- dotenv
+- crypto
+- nodemon

+To install the dependencies, run the following command in the terminal:
 ```
 npm install
 ```
-To start the servers:
+To start the servers, run the following commands in two seperate terminals:
 ```
 npm run devStart
 npm run devStart2
 ```

-I have used the Rest Client for passing on http requests to the endpoints.
+I have used the Rest Client extension in VSCode for passing on multiple http requests to the endpoints.
+The requests are present in the `response.rest` file.